Quick reference

 - Structured results: function signatures, qualified names, parent/child hierarchy, import graphs

-- Not a general-purpose data store — purpose-built for code and documentation, nothing else
+[semantic]extra only if you want embedding search — no Rust toolchain, no external DB - Not a general-purpose data store — purpose-built for code and documentation, nothing else

 QMD